myatsutin/FireFox_addonProjects/README.md

-# tic_tac_toe game for firefox add-on in both background and popup window with sound
+# tic_tac_toe game
+A firefox extension to play tic-tac-toe game in both background and popup window with sound